tc39/notes/meetings/2018-07/july-24.md

 PHE: I suspect that maybe eventually TC53 will extend to all small devices.
 One of the more important things that this committee is concerned about is energy, about which wearables have particular concerns.

-LBR: Bocoup is excited to host.
+LEO: Bocoup is excited to host.
 It will not be at the cave, but our nice office.
 (Laughs)

 ## Update on `do`-expressions